olivierRoche/neural_network_polynomial_layers-/README.md

 # Known limitations

+The backpropagation method becomes (very) slow for large layers.
+This is a work in progress.

 Sofar, only simple (defined componentwise and equal on each component) threshold functions are usable by PolyNN.
 This is a work in progress.

 # Credits